Table of Contents

 Cons

-8. Yoshihiro Cutlery VG10 16 Layer Hammered Damascus Gyuto Japanese Chefs Knife
+8. Yoshihiro Cutlery VG10 16 Layer Hammered Gyuto Japanese Knife

-At the seventh spot on the list is another Japanese eight-inch chef knife, the Yoshihiro Cutlery Gyuto Japanese Chef’s Knife.
+At the seventh spot on the list is another Japanese eight-inch knife, the Yoshihiro Cutlery Gyuto Japanese Knife.

 This Yoshihiro knife is eight and a quarter inches in length and has a spine thickness of three millimeters.
 The knife, comprised of 16-layer hammered outer steel, sports a full tang Mahogany wood handle.